MohitGoel92/Microsoft-Excel/README.md

 ```

 This will result in our current cell having an output of both cells being combined and separated with a space.

+## Auditing a Worksheet

+### Tracing Precedents in Formulas

+*Trace Precedents* are cells or a group of cells that affect the value of the active cell.
+Microsoft Excel provides users with the flexibility of doing complex calculations using formulas such as average, sum, count, etc.

+However, the formulas may sometimes return wrong values or even give an error message that you must resolve in order to get the correct values.
+Excel makes it easier to resolve calculation errors by providing easy-to-use tools such as *Trace Precedents* that one can use to audit the calculations.

+To access *Trace Precedents*, select the cell where our formula exists -> Go onto the *Formulas* tab -> *Formula Auditing* section -> *Trace Precedents*.

+**Note:** To remove the arrows, simply select the option *Remove Arrows* within the *Formula Auditing* section.

+### Tracing Dependents in Formulas

+*Trace Dependents* is an Excel auditing tool that shows the cells that are affected by an active cell by displaying arrows linking the related cells to the active cell.
+When the cells are located on the same worksheet, it is relatively straightforward since Excel will link from the related cells to the active cell using blue arrows.

+If the cells are linked to another sheet, instead of an arrow linking the cells, there will be a dotted black arrow pointing to a small icon in the worksheet.
+To view the details of the cells related to the active cell, double-click the dotted line, and it will open a dialog box with a list of the related cells.
+Click on any of the listed cells to view the details of the cell.

+To access *Trace Dependents*, select the cell where our formula exists -> Go onto the *Formulas* tab -> *Formula Auditing* section -> *Trace Dependents*.

+**Note:** To remove the arrows, simply select the option *Remove Arrows* within the *Formula Auditing* section.